ldwilker10/pneumonia_classification/README.md

 ## Limitations
 - Small sample size: With more data and more images to analyze, a more robust model could be utilized to increased accuracy.

-- Run time/ Model complexity: As model complexity increases, this does increase the requirmeent for computation power and can increase model run times.
+- Run time/ Model complexity: As model complexity increases, this does increase the requirement for computation power and can increase model run times.

 ## Contact Information